Valtellina: Wines

 In Valtellina, wines are produced mainly from Chiavennasca (the local name of Nebbiolo grape variety) with other minor varieties such as Rossola nera permitted up to 20% for the Denominazione di origine controllata (DOC) and 10% for the Denominazione di Origine Controllata e Garantita (DOCG).
 Grapes are limited to a harvest yield of 12 tonnes per hectare.
 The finished wine must be aged for at least two years prior to release (three years if a Riserva bottling) with a minimum alcohol level of at least 11%.
 Yields for the DOCG wines are further restricted to a maximum of 8 tonnes/ha.
 While the ageing requirements are the same as the DOC, the minimum alcohol level for the DOCG wine is 12%.

-The best-known villages for red wines are: Grumello, Sassella, Inferno, Valgella, and Maroggia.
+The best-known villages for red wines are: Grumello, Sassella, Inferno, Valgella and Maroggia.
 The village names are normally indicated on the label.
 Additionally, there is an Amarone style DOCG wine called Sforzato (Sfursat).

-In the lower part of the Val Poschiavo, the valley in the Graubünden canton of Switzerland that descends into the Valtellina at Tirano, similar wines are produced – but under different regulations such as appellation and the allowance of sugar addition, or chaptalization.
+Similar wines are produced in the lower part of the Val Poschiavo (the valley in the Graubünden canton of Switzerland that descends into the Valtellina at Tirano), but under different regulations such as appellation and the allowance of sugar addition, or chaptalization.